-On March 10, 2020, former Governor Kate Brown issued Executive Order 20-04, directing state agencies to reduce climate pollution.
+Former Governor Kate Brown issued Executive Order 20-04, directing state agencies to reduce climate pollution.
 In July 2022, the Oregon Land Conservation and Development Commission (LCDC) adopted the Climate-Friendly and Equitable Communities (CFEC) rules to help meet state goals to reduce climate pollution, especially from transportation.

 The rules apply to urban metropolitan areas throughout Oregon.
 The City of Sherwood is mandated to apply the CFEC rules; the city has implemented the least impactful standards of all the CFEC alternatives.

-Litigation - The City of Sherwood and 12 other jurisdictions including Tualatin, Hillsboro, Happy Valley, and Oregon City have sued over the new rules.
-At issue is whether the LCDC exercised authority it did not have when codifying and mandating the rules.
-On March 6, 2024, the Oregon Court of Appeals affirmed the overall validity of the 89 rules adopted by LCDC.
+Litigation - The City of Sherwood and 12 other jurisdictions sued over the new rules.

+- At issue is whether the LCDC exercised authority it did not have when codifying and mandating the rules. - On March 6, 2024, the Oregon Court of Appeals affirmed the overall validity of the 89 rules adopted by LCDC.
 The City and co-Petitioners are seeking review of this decision by the Oregon Supreme Court.
 If successful, the CFEC rules could be found invalid.

-Climate-Friendly and Equitable Communities Background

-Key parts of CFEC rules include:
+Climate-Friendly and Equitable Communities Key Parts of CFEC Rules